generation-org/jwd-js-assessment/README.md

 ## Quiz Application

+The JavaScript code in index.js is unfinished.
+You will need to study it to figure out what it does.
+Then you will need to use the existing code and your own, to finish the app.

 Complete the following tasks:

 1. Calculate the score as the total of the number of correct answers